PeerChristensen/newSite/content/home/about.md

 # About me

-I'm a data scientist based in Copenhagen working on exciting and diverse projects involving predictive analytics and natural language processing
+I'm a data scientist based in Copenhagen with a background in cognitive science and lingustics.
+I'm currently working on exciting and diverse projects often involving machine learning and natural language processing.

-I have a background in cognitive science investigating human behaviour and cognition.
-Recently, I've explored speech and gesture processing across languages with diverging spatial metaphors.
+I haven't written new blog posts for a while, but I hope to add more content in the future.

-I'm passionate about making sense of data and exploring new methods for handling and quantifying data.
-Every now and then, I'll post short tutorials on how to approach various types of data and tasks, mainly in R.
+Meanwhile, check out my new [portfolio](https://peerchristensenportfolio.netlify.app)